 - 11 comprehensive print and audio instructional modules, full of actionable steps.

 - 11 finely tune affirmations to counter any limiting beliefs and boost your self-confidence

 - a generous library of e-books and MP3 downloads that augment the program.

 On sale with a generous $100.00 discount: Was $199 — now only $99!

 Invest in your story; invest in yourself.
 Register today.
 Was $199

-I am in the very last days of polishing A Sugary Frosting / A Memoir of a Girlhood Spent in a Parsonage, the early lifestory of my deceased spouse, Martha Blowen.
-It’s a time to make sure I have written what I want to write and to check grammar and spelling before it goes out to a copy editor.
+It was 2016, and I was in the very last days of the memoir process and polishing A Sugary Frosting / A Memoir of a Girlhood Spent in a Parsonage, the early lifestory of my deceased spouse, Martha Blowen.
+It was a time to make sure I had written what I wanted to write and to check grammar and spelling before it went out to a copy editor.

 I had promised Martha that I would write her stories so that our grandchildren would know something about her.
 In May 2015, I began gathering the stories she had written of her life.
 My intent was to create a booklet of these stories.
 But, to be honest, it has never appealed to me to write booklets.
 I like to write books.
 That’s what I do and that’s what I do well.